-The programming languages Java Leech and frameworks trend for 2016 seems to be heading more front-end development than back-end development.
-Below is just a simplified list of what you should note and consider improving your knowledge on.
+The programming languages Java Leech and frameworks trend for 2016 seems to be heading more toward frontend development than backend development.
+Below is a simplified list of what you should note and consider improving your knowledge.

 Languages and Platforms

 PHP 7 is the latest version of PHP.
 Big websites like Facebook, Google, and Apple use PHP.
-PHP 7 is also two times faster than the previous version 5.6 – this will have a huge improvement on CMS systems like WordPress and Drupal.
+PHP 7 is also two times faster than the previous version, 5.6 – this will greatly improve CMS systems like WordPress and Drupal.
 JavaScript also has a new update called ES2015 (previously ES5).
-Some incredible sites that use JavaScript are Lost Worlds Fairs and Cascade Brewery Co.
+Some incredible JavaScript sites are Lost Worlds Fairs and Cascade Brewery Co.

 Python 3.5 was released in 2015 with some juicy features like Asyncio.
-Nearly all libraries are available for Python 3, so it might be a good time to upgrade your legacy codebase now.
-Node.js has the largest ecosystem of open source libraries in the world.
+Nearly all libraries are available for Python 3, so it might be a good time to upgrade your legacy codebase.
+Node.js has the largest ecosystem of open-source libraries in the world.
 Node.js is always a good study choice and, with its long-term support release, provides added stability from now on.
 LinkedIn and Walmart use some aspects of Node.js on their websites.

 Swift 2 was released earlier this year, and it’s growing rapidly (it’s the fastest-growing programming language in history!).
-It’s open-source and has already been ported on Linux, which means that it is now possible to build backends and server-side software.
-It’s built by Apple (not the granny smith apple), and they have big plans for it, so it would be good to note it as the popularity grows.
+It’s open-source and has already been ported to Linux, so it can now build backends and server-side software.
+It’s made by Apple (not the granny Smith apple), and they have big plans for it, so it would be good to note it as its popularity grows.

 READ MORE :